Hussein-Sharifi/Amazon_ECommerce_Analysis/README.md

  "Top 20 Kurta Products")

 - Kurta top sellers are significantly less discounted.
 Consumers are willing to pay full price given the right item.
 - Top three products are body fitting red dresses with geometric design.
 Again, a simple pattern appealing to a broad market.
-These dresses are more appropriate for special occasions, which explains consumers' willingness to pay higher prices.
+These dresses are more appropriate for going out, which explains consumers' willingness to pay higher prices.

 Example:
 [Top Kurta Item](https://m.media-amazon.com/images/I/81BLgL+FteL._AC_SY741_.jpg "Top Kurta Item")